yeskunall/dotfiles/README.md

 <img src="media/editor.png" alt="editor" />

-If you're curious, the font I use [Fira Code](https://github.com/tonsky/FiraCode) since VSCode has support for ligatures.
+If you're curious, the font I use is [Fira Code](https://github.com/tonsky/FiraCode) since VSCode has support for ligatures.

 _...
 More coming soon!_